-Nursing, unlike many other professions, takes a certain type of person who exhibits a caring nature for people in general, the resolve the take action in order to remedy the pain of others, and the understanding to put themselves in the shoes of their patients and coworkers to reach better patient outcomes.
+Nursing, unlike many other professions, takes a certain type of person who exhibits a caring nature for people in general.
+Nurses need the resolve to take action in order to remedy the pain of others, and the understanding to put themselves in the shoes of their patients and coworkers to reach better patient outcomes.

 Another quality that should be obvious but definitely needs to be stated is empathy.
 Even if your communication skills are sharp, anyone lacking in empathy will find nursing to be a particularly challenging field.

 Great nurses are among the most compassionate and take pride in providing comfort.
 However, nurses have reported that this can also lead to what is known as compassion fatigue.

 There needs to be a delicate balance between feeling empathy towards patients and getting overwhelmed from the compassion fatigue that might creep in.
 Patients often feel isolated as they're going through their own struggles and dealing with their ailments.
 That's why having compassion and empathy for patients is an essential quality to have if you plan on working in the healthcare industry, especially as a nurse, because you can identify with them and understand what they might be feeling and how you can go above and beyond to let them know that you're there for them and you're going to help them get better.

 Nurses are at the forefront of healthcare and must exhibit a high degree of emotional stability in order to remain effective at their jobs.
 Although some of the cases that come through are entirely heartbreaking to those around, a great nurse must be able to look at these situations with objectivity so that other patients do not end up neglected.
 If each healthcare professional gets stuck on the feeling of sadness or remorse regarding their situation, and that can negatively impact your ability to care for others.